-Since 2004, Dr. Joby Bell has served on the faculty of the Hayes School of Music, teaching organ and church music studies.
-His teaching specializes in practice techniques, memorization, service playing, choral accompanying, and maintaining grace under pressure – a lesson he maintains is always best taught by example.
+Since 2004, Dr. Bell has served on the faculty of the Hayes School of Music, teaching organ and church music studies.
+His teaching specializes in practice techniques, memorization, service playing, choral accompanying, and maintaining grace under pressure – lessons always best taught by example.

 He brings to his performances a contagious affability and a keen sensitivity to an audience's increased appreciation for organ music.
 His recital programming demonstrates a varied and interesting repertoire, always enhanced by illuminating program notes designed to embrace all audiences.
 His acclaimed blog at <www.JobyBell.org> deals with a comprehensive range of organ-related topics including teaching philosophies, recital preparation, church music, and professional concerns.

 He has served the American Guild of Organists as a faculty member of Pipe Organ Encounters for young people, as dean of the Houston (Tex.) and Boone (N.C.) chapters, and from 2006-2010 as director of the National Young Artists Competition in Organ Performance.
 He garnered Second Prize and the Audience Prize in that same Competition in 2000.